Oswegatchie Hills Lawsuit

 Location: East Lyme, Connecticut | Status: Active

-Summary: In long-awaited victory for conservation of East Lyme’s Oswegatchie Hills and the Niantic River, on October 22, 2021, a judge ruled in favor of Save the Sound’s efforts to protect 236 acres of coastal forest threatened with destructive development.
-The court rejected the developer’s challenge to the preliminary decision, sending the decision back to the local zoning commission.
+Summary: On October 22, 2021, a judge ruled in favor of Save the Sound’s efforts to protect 236 acres of coastal forest threatened with destructive development.
+The court adopted Save the Sound’s arguments and rejected the developer’s challenge to the zoning commission’s preliminary decision as premature, ordering the developer to file a final site plan that includes all of the environmental details missing from its preliminary plan.

 The Oswegatchie Hills is an exceptional and undeveloped steep sloped coastal forest that forms the last undeveloped mile on the Niantic River.
 It is also threatened with development that would eliminate habitat and pollute the river which is already suffering from water quality problems.
 The battle has been raging for two decades and has been to court 3 times.